MatSim91/Milestone-Project-2-Memory-Game/README.md

         - The font choose for the H1 headers was the Sora font.

-        - All fonts were imported from [Google Fonts](https://fonts.google.com/).
+        - The font was imported from [Google Fonts](https://fonts.google.com/)

 *   ## Wireframes